pranjaldeka/library-app/README.md

     From home page, Click on "View all book recommendations"-->"Accept".
 Edit the details and Click "Add Book" (The approved book is now available for library members)

+#### Email Notification

+**18) User can register to receive a notification email**

+     Search for a checked out book and Click on "Get Email Notification" link from the search results.

+     or

+     Search for a checked out book.
+From the search result, Click on "ISBN" hyperlink --> "Get Email Notification" to receive a notification email when the book becomes available

+  **Note** : The book must be checked out by other user, in order to subscribe for email

 ### Testing